Generated sage valley and willow-lined river scene representing the Little Wood River near Carey in Idaho, not an exact location photo

 Start with RiverReports and USGS 13148500 near Carey, then decide whether current flow and temperature still justify a trout-focused day.

-Bear Tracks Williams State Recreation Area is the cleanest official trout access anchor because it pairs clear rules with a defined public corridor.
+Bear Tracks Williams State Recreation Area is the cleanest official trout access anchor because it pairs clear rules with a defined public area.

 Skip when irrigation changes flatten the river, when hot afternoons push water temperatures too high, or when the river looks too low and clear to fish responsibly.